School Meal Information

 We concentrate on good nutrition at school.
 We all have busy schedules but it’s important to make sure we’re taking the time to encourage healthy eating habits at school and at home.

-Healthy snack and lunch ideas:
+Healthy Breakfast and lunch ideas:

 - fruit cups, Jell-O with fruit or pudding